waocats/crabgo/src/doc/src/reference/profiles.md

 is `unpacked` on macOS for profiles that have debug information otherwise enabled.
 Otherwise the default for this option is [documented with rustc][`-C split-debuginfo` flag] and is platform-specific.
 Some options are only available on the [nightly channel].
-The Cargo default may change in the future once more testing has been performed, and support for DWARF is stabilized.
+The Crabgo default may change in the future once more testing has been performed, and support for DWARF is stabilized.

 [nightly channel]: ../../book/appendix-07-nightly-rust.html